kyma-project/cloud-manager/docs/user/resources/04-60-gcp-redis-instance.md

 Optionally, you can specify the `redisVersion`, `authEnabled`, `transitEncryption`, `redisConfigs`, and `maintenancePolicy` fields.

-By default, the created secret that holds credentials has the same name as the GcpRedisInstance, unless specified otherwise.
+By default, the created Secret that holds credentials has the same name as the GcpRedisInstance, unless specified otherwise.

 # Specification